The Women's Land Army and Timber Corps

 World War 2 Survivors: The Women's Land Army and Timber Corps is a DVD and study pack that brings together the contemporary experiences and views of Land Girls with curriculum materials.
 Interviews were collected during the 60th anniversary celebrations of VE Day.
 The DVD outlines the context in which these women worked and survived dangers on a regular basis.

-The material for students studying Key Stage 3 in English Secondary schools on the Home Front in World War Two, lacks relevant material on the role played by women.
+The material for students studying the Home Front in World War Two, lacks relevant material on the role played by women.
 This DVD and Study Pack will support students' knowledge acquisition by describing what women did in the Land Army and Timber Corps and by explaining the importance of their role to the war effort.
 The oral testimony is refreshingly told by eye-witnesses.
 They describe their jobs and the obstacles they overcame.
 Their common sense and humour help to bring the period to life and testify to the importance of their work.
 The Study Pack contains information and lesson ideas that will encourage individual study skills, group collaboration and provoke class discussion.
 Differentiated materials mean it will be suitable for students of different abilities.
 The materials contain suggestions to encourage knowledge and skills in ICT, maths, geography and history.